lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  Controller initiated read, program and erase of flash.
    *  Erase can be either of a page, or an entire bank.
 *  Support for differentiation between informational and data flash partitions.
+*  Support for accessing multiple types of information partition.
+   *  Some flash storage support multiple types of information storage for each information partition.
 *  Parameterized support for burst program / read, up to 64B.
    *  Longer programs / reads are supported, however the protocol controller will directly back-pressure the bus if software supplies more data than can be consumed, or if software reads more than there is data available.
    *  Software can also choose to operate by polling the current state of the FIFO or through FIFO interrupts (empty / full / level).